Thursday, 21 November 2024

 Google forms the Coalition for Secure AI with major tech companies to address AI security risks, aiming for collaborative solutions and safe AI development.

-With the rise of generative AI posing significant risks, it seems like major players in the tech industry are establishing new agreements and forums to monitor AI development every other week.
+With the rise of posing significant risks, it seems like major players in the tech industry are establishing new agreements and forums to monitor AI development every other week.
 This is good for fostering collaborative discussions around AI projects and ensuring that each company is managing its processes responsibly.
 However, it also feels like these efforts are designed to stave off further regulatory restrictions that could increase transparency and impose stricter rules on developers.

 The Coalition for Secure AI